12 Entry-Level Tech Jobs To Kick-Start Your New Career

 9: Junior Database Administrator

-A Junior Database Administrator (DBA) is a back-end developer role, which focuses on assisting in the management, maintenance, and optimization of databases, under a team lead.
+A Junior Database Administrator (DBA) is a back-end developer role, that focuses on assisting in the management, maintenance, and optimization of databases, under a team lead.

 Back-end is the glue that makes apps and websites work, so that sales can happen, and services can be delivered.